 Definition of Cognitive Dissonance Example

-The following article provides an outline for Cognitive Dissonance Example.
 Cognitive Dissonance is an emotion that is unpleasant and which comes from having and believing in two different or contradicting emotions at the same time.
 This kind of emotion leads to irrational decisions as the individual tries to make the right decision with two conflicting emotions or beliefs.

 Example of Cognitive Dissonance

-Examples of cognitive dissonance are as follows:
+Examples of cognitive Dissonance are as follows:

 Example #1

-You try to educate your client and tell him not to rely on these newspapers or magazines and should not make your long-term decisions based on this.
+You try to educate your client and tell him not to rely on these newspapers or magazines and should not make long-term decisions based on this.
 Even after the entire session, your client refuses to do so and cuts his position inequities to half.
-Immediately on the next day, the market falls down by 5% based on China and the US’s trade war.
+Immediately on the next day, the market fell by 5% based on China and the US’s trade war.
 David believed what he did was right.

 After a fortnight, the market rebounds again, and the global economy is very strong.
-As his advisor, you ask David to rebalance the portfolio again and stick to his long-term plan by investing in equities again.
+As his advisor, you ask David to rebalance the portfolio and stick to his long-term plan by investing in equities again.
 David now regrets his decision and realizes that he has made a mistake but is not in a position to acknowledge his mistake.

 Example #2